-Unfortunately, the available color schemes are limited.
-As of writing this review, the only available color scheme for a size 14 shoe is the yellow and orange combination, which I actually love.
+Unfortunately, the available colour schemes are limited.
+As of writing this review, the only available colour scheme for a size 14 shoe is the yellow and orange combination, which I actually love.
 Naturally, this is a matter of personal taste, so whether the style of the shoe is a pro or a con is up to you to decide.

 So, you’re probably wondering why I have left performance until the end of the pros section.
 Reading through the review at this point, you should notice that it is obvious that I really like the Rider 20 GTX.
 I have been very much impressed by how well it performs as an all-purpose shoe.